LoSh: Long-Short Text Joint Prediction Network for Referring Video Object Segmentation: Abstract

 \section{Abstract}

 Referring video object segmentation (RVOS) aims to segment the target instance referred by a given text expression in a video clip.
-The text expression normally contains sophisticated descriptions of the instance's appearance, actions, and relations with others.
-It is therefore rather difficult for an RVOS model to capture all these attributes correspondingly in the video; in fact, the model often favours more on the action- and relation-related visual attribute of the instance.
-This can end up with incomplete or even incorrect mask prediction of the target instance.
-In this paper, we tackle this problem by taking a subject-centric short text expression from the original long text expression.
+The text expression normally contains sophisticated description of the instance's appearance, action, and relation with others.
+It is therefore rather difficult for a RVOS model to capture all these attributes correspondingly in the video; in fact, the model often favours more on the action- and relation-related visual attributes of the instance.
+This can end up with partial or even incorrect mask prediction of the target instance.
+We tackle this problem by taking a subject-centric short text expression from the original long text expression.
 The short one retains only the appearance-related information of the target instance so that we can use it to focus the model's attention on the instance's appearance.
-We let the model make joint predictions using both long and short text expressions and introduce a long-short predictions intersection loss to align the joint predictions.
+We let the model make joint predictions using both long and short text expressions; and insert a long-short cross-attention module to interact the joint features and a long-short predictions intersection loss to regulate the joint predictions.
 Besides the improvement on the linguistic part, we also introduce a forward-backward visual consistency loss, which utilizes optical flows to warp visual features between the annotated frames and their temporal neighbors for consistency.
-We build our method on top of two state of the art transformer-based pipelines for end-to-end training.
-Extensive experiments on A2D-Sentences and JHMDB-Sentences datasets show impressive improvements of our method.
+We build our method on top of two state of the art pipelines.
+Extensive experiments on A2D-Sentences, Refer-YouTube-VOS, JHMDB-Sentences and Refer-DAVIS17 show impressive improvements of our method.
+Code is available \href{https://github.com/LinfengYuan1997/LoSh}{here}.